 Legislative Update - Fair Chance in Housing Act

-This Thursday, July 16, 2020, the Senate Community and Urban Affairs Committee will be considering the bill with a Senate Number of S250 and an Assembly Number of A1919.
+This Thursday, July 16, 2020, the Senate Community and Urban Affairs Committee will be considering the bill with a Senate Number of S250.
 This bill establishes the “Fair Chance in Housing Act.”

 The goal of the bill is to restrict a housing provider from requiring an applicant for housing to complete any housing application that includes any inquiries regarding the applicant’s criminal records prior to a conditional offer.